Mammogram guidelines: What are they?

 Mayo Clinic supports screening beginning at age 40 because screening mammograms can detect breast abnormalities early in women in their 40s.
 Findings from randomized trials of women in their 40s and 50s have demonstrated that screening mammograms decrease breast cancer deaths by 15 to 29 percent.

 But mammogram screening isn't perfect.
 Another study concluded that despite more women being diagnosed with early breast cancer due to mammogram screening, the number of women diagnosed with advanced breast cancer hasn't decreased.
 The study suggested that some women with early breast cancer were diagnosed with cancer that may never have affected their health.

 Unfortunately doctors can't distinguish between breast cancers that may spread beyond the breast and those that will remain confined to the breast, so annual mammograms remain the best option for detecting cancer early, providing a greater chance for a cure and reducing the risk of death from breast cancer.

 The main concern about mammograms for breast cancer screening is the chance of a false positive result.
 This means that an abnormality is detected but, after additional testing, it turns out to not be cancer.
 This is especially a concern in younger women in their 40s and 50s, who may be more likely to have a false positive result.

 If an abnormality is detected on a mammogram, a woman may be asked to have additional mammogram images taken and, possibly, additional imaging tests, such as ultrasound.
-These tests may determine the abnormality shown on the original mammogram isn't cancer.
+These tests may determine the abnormality shown on the original mammogram isn't worrisome for cancer.

 In some cases, it may be necessary for a woman to undergo a biopsy procedure to remove a sample of breast tissue for testing.
 For many women, having a biopsy that confirms there isn't any cancer present is reassuring and doesn't increase anxiety.

 Working with your doctor

 If you're concerned about when to start breast cancer screening and how often to repeat it, work with your doctor to make an informed decision.
 Together you can decide what's best for you based on your personal preferences, your medical history and your individual breast cancer risk.